Melbourne Law School: Melbourne Law Student Society

 The Melbourne University Law Students' Society represents all law students at the Melbourne Law School.
 The society was originally known as the Law Clerk's Society.
 Unlike today, members used to comprise primarily of students working as an articled clerk in a law firm.
 By the 1950s, most members of the society were fulltime students and became based on campus.
 Today the society is a student club and consists of approximately one hundred students who on a volunteer basis deliver programs and events.
-The 2025-2026 president is Harnoor Kaur.
+The 2026-2027 president is Carlos Lagos.

 Global Law Students Association

 The Global Law Students Association (GLSA), which focuses on international legal issues, careers and provides additional support for international students at Melbourne Law School.

 Melbourne China Law Society

 The Melbourne China Law Society, facilitates the comparative study of Chinese, Hong Kong and Australian law, as well as providing Mandarin language training to Melbourne Law School students.